top of page

 The verb 'discard' has its roots in Middle English.
 It can be traced back to the Middle English word 'discarden,' which is a combination of 'dis-' meaning 'away' and 'carden,' meaning 'to card' or 'to throw.'
 In the context of carding, it meant to remove impurities from fibers by tossing them away.
 Over time, 'discard' evolved in English to describe the action of getting rid of something that is no longer needed, useful, or desired, much like the act of tossing aside unwanted or unnecessary items.
 The etymology of 'discard' thus reflects its historical connection to the idea of removal and disposal, emphasizing the act of discarding or casting something away.

-Find the meaning of discard
+Quiz: Find the meaning of the verb discard:

 Try Again!